soylentOrange/OpenDTU/README.md

 #### Hoymiles Modbus TCP Interface registers

 The Modbus id of the Hoymiles Modbus TCP Interface is 1 by default.
-See: [src/ModbusDtuPro.cpp](https://github.com/soylentOrange/OpenDTU/blob/add-modbus/src/ModbusDtuPro.cpp) for the registers.
+See: [src/ModbusDtuPro.cpp](https://github.com/soylentOrange/OpenDTU/blob/add-modbus/src/ModbusDtuPro.cpp) for the actually implemented registers.

 #### Minimal SunSpec Meter Interface registers

 The Modbus id of the minimal SunSpec meter is 243 by default.
-See: [src/ModbusDtuMeter.cpp](https://github.com/soylentOrange/OpenDTU/blob/add-modbus/src/ModbusDtuMeter.cpp) for the registers.
+See: Model 211 - Single Phase (AN or AB) Meter FLOAT Model in the [SunSpec Model repository](https://github.com/sunspec/models) for all of the registers and [src/ModbusDtuMeter.cpp](https://github.com/soylentOrange/OpenDTU/blob/add-modbus/src/ModbusDtuMeter.cpp) for the actually implemented registers.
+For a secondary energy meter, added via modbus to a Fronius inverter (doesn't apply to all of their models), only a subset of the SunSpec mandatory points seems required:

+* Total Real Power (in W): Point 'W' in model 211 at offset 26
+* Total Real Energy Exported (in Wh): Point 'TotWhExp' in model 211 at offset 58

 #### Full SunSpec Meter Interface registers

 The Modbus id of the total SunSpec meter is 125 by default.
-See: [src/ModbusDtuTotal.cpp](https://github.com/soylentOrange/OpenDTU/blob/add-modbus/src/ModbusDtuTotal.cpp) for the registers.
+See: Model 111 - Inverter (Single Phase) FLOAT Model in the [SunSpec Model repository](https://github.com/sunspec/models) for all of the registers and [src/ModbusDtuTotal.cpp](https://github.com/soylentOrange/OpenDTU/blob/add-modbus/src/ModbusDtuTotal.cpp) for the actually implemented registers.
+For an inverter in pv usage mode, EVCC (see [sunspec-inverter template](https://github.com/evcc-io/evcc/blob/master/templates/definition/meter/sunspec-inverter.yaml)) needs only:

+* AC Power (in W): point 'W' in model 111 at offset 20
+* AC Energy (in Wh): point 'WH' in model 111 at offset 30

 ## Build the firmware image